 When Things Get Hard

-When you are felling constipated it is normal to want relief as soon as possible, however avoid over the counter commercial laxatives.
+When you are felling constipated during pregnancy, it is normal to want relief as soon as possible, however avoid over the counter commercial laxatives.
 They can cause more harm than good.
-Laxatives can irritate the gut which in turn can irritate the uterus, leaving you with some painful Braxton Hicks tightening’s, and also in a state of panic.
+Laxatives when you’re pregnant can irritate the gut which in turn can irritate the uterus, leaving you with some painful Braxton Hicks tightening’s, and in a state of panic.
 Some are dehydrating, leaving you with an electrolyte and nutrient imbalance, and some can make the problem worse by reducing the tone of the bowel.

 - Try adding 1-2 tablespoons of LSA (ground linseed, flaxseed and almonds), or 1 tablespoon chia seeds to your breakfast or oats.
 Let them soak in before eating.
 Top with prunes (optional).